CLOSER-Cohorts/training-development/introduction/Z Archived information.md

 ## Unit 1.3

+>[!NOTE]
+>**BO - do we want to say "as researchers", if the audience also includes data managers and funders?
+We could say "What can we do to enact these principles?" and have some examples for researchers and others for data managers?
+Or if they're the same there's no need to specify** <P></p>
+> :large_blue_diamond: KR Great point re different audiences.
+When referring to 'other researchers' finding data, should I generalise that to 'other people' so to capture that it might be researchers, funders, policy makers etc.

 ## FAIR Data assessment list

 If you have a dataset, use the [ARDS online FAIR dataset assessment tool](https://ardc.edu.au/resource/fair-data-self-assessment-tool/) to determine how FAIR your data is.